 5 people favorited this theater

 Opened July 15, 1948 with June Allyson in “Good News”.
-It was operated by Wehrenberg Theatres this was most certainly their flagship dive-in theatre.
+It was operated by Wehrenberg Theatres, this was most certainly their flagship drive-in theatre.
 It was named after their grandson Ron Krueger.
 The Ronnie’s Drive-In had the largest playground of any of the St. Louis area drive-ins.
 This was also where the Wehrenberg train was located that took patrons for rides around the drive-in before the start of the show and during intermissions.

-The main entrance with the back of the screen facing Lindbergh Boulevard was lit up with neon spelling in huge letters Ronnie’s Drive-In.
+The main entrance with the back of the screen facing S. Lindbergh Boulevard was lit up with neon spelling in huge letters Ronnie’s Drive-In.
 The box offices were all dressed in neon also.
 The front was landscaped with trees and shrubs.
 This was always a favorite for the people of South St. Louis.

 The Ronnie’s Drive-In came to a sad ending in 1983 when it closed and the screen was pulled over.
 It got a lot of local news coverage when the demolition started.
 It was considered a south side landmark.
 There is a shopping center where the theatre once stood and Wehrenberg built their largest multiplex on part of where the entrance to the drive-in once stood, naming it Ronnie’s 8 Cine which lasted a short time and was demolished to make way for the much larger Ronnie’s 20 Cine.
 In keeping with the fame of the Ronnie’s Drive-In, the Ronnie’s 20 Cine has a motif in the lobby of a drive-in theatre.